cpyburn/DirectX12-DXR-RTX-Tutorials-3/15-VertexBuffer/README.md

 ## Structured Buffer
 If you have been following along then you may already have some ideas about how to do this.
 Should be easy right?
+1. Create the SRV in the hit root signature for the structured buffer.
-1. Add the root signature for each shader that needs access
+2. Add the root signature for each shader that needs access
-2. Pass the address of the buffer to the GPU for each shader that needs access
+3. Pass the address of the buffer to the GPU for each shader that needs access
-3. Create the structured buffer in the shader file
+4. Create the structured buffer in the shader file
+5. Make sure the structured buffer and vertex buffers match

 ## 15.1 Root Signatures